Chief Operating Officer, South African Reserve Bank

 Vickey has excellent insight into national and regional interbank settlement schemes, especially in sub-Saharan Africa.

-He has been responsible for large-value payments systems in technology and payments operations, focusing on the design and build of domestic and cross-border payments and settlement capabilities with various central banks.
-Through these advanced projects, he has contributed to the industry book of knowledge on domestic and regional payments, benefiting the entire industry.
+He has been responsible for large-value payment systems in technology and payments operations, focusing on the design and build of domestic and cross-border payments and settlement capabilities with various central banks.

 Dave Glass is an expert in all aspects of enterprise payments systems, and value-added services distribution.
 He has over 20 years of industry experience, gained from working in Australia, Ireland and South Africa.